rsts-dev/claude-buddy-site/README.md

 Potential improvements for the landing page:
 - **Interactive demos** showing Claude Buddy commands in action
-- **User testimonials** and case studies from developers
+- **User testimonials** from enterprise developers
-- **Integration metrics** from actual Claude Code users
+- **Case studies** showcasing MuleSoft & JHipster implementations
-- **Blog integration** for updates and tutorials
+- **Blog integration** for v2.0 updates and tutorials
-- **Command reference** integrated into the site
+- **Command playground** for testing slash commands
-- **Video demonstrations** of key features
+- **Video demonstrations** of workflow automation
+- **Template gallery** with detailed comparisons
+- **NPM download statistics** and adoption metrics

+## 📝 Recent v2.0 Updates

+### Content Updates (October 2025)
+- ✅ Updated hero section to emphasize NPM-powered platform
+- ✅ Added "What's New in 2.0" section with feature grid and comparison table
+- ✅ Added Enterprise Templates showcase (MuleSoft & JHipster)
+- ✅ Added Workflow Automation section with 5-step process
+- ✅ Updated all GitHub links from `gsetsero` to `rsts-dev`
+- ✅ Added NPM package references throughout
+- ✅ Removed non-existent slash commands (analyze, review, architect, improve, pr)
+- ✅ Updated personas section with v2 intelligence features
+- ✅ Added sitemap.xml with new v2 sections

+### Design Updates
+- ✅ Added 390+ lines of CSS for new v2 sections
+- ✅ Implemented consistent hover effects and transitions
+- ✅ Enhanced responsive design for all new sections
+- ✅ Maintained visual consistency with existing design system
+- ✅ Added frontend analysis documentation

 ---

 **Made with ♾️ for the Claude Code community**

-*This landing page serves as the professional front-end for Claude Buddy, designed to convert Claude Code users into Claude Buddy users through clear integration messaging and seamless GitHub onboarding.*
+*This landing page serves as the professional showcase for Claude Buddy 2.0, an enterprise-ready AI development platform.
+Designed to demonstrate the power of NPM distribution, enterprise templates, and complete workflow automation to professional developers.*